-The Compensation Committee engaged Pay Governance, LLC (Pay Governance) as its independent compensation consultant to advise the Compensation Committee on matters related to 2020 executive compensation.
+The Compensation Committee engaged Pay Governance, LLC (Pay Governance) as its independent compensation consultant to advise the Compensation Committee on matters related to 2021 executive compensation.
 Pay Governance generally assists the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for our senior executives, compensation program design and market practices generally, guidance on how to appropriately compensate officers, regularly attending Compensation Committee meetings and other topics as the Compensation Committee deems appropriate.
 The Compensation Committee has authorized Pay Governance to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee.
-With respect to fiscal year 2020 compensation determinations, Pay Governance specifically assisted in the following: (1) evaluating and recommending adjustments to our peer groups; (2) benchmarking and analyzing executive compensation levels and recommending pay strategies (but not necessarily specific pay levels) for 2020, including providing executive compensation insights and market trends related to the impact of COVID-19; (3) performing initial and ongoing calculations related to the Performance Share Unit grants to our corporate officers, including tracking and reviewing calculations of Total Shareholder Return relative to peers; (4) assisting with the calculations of compensation information to be included in our Proxy Statement, including the calculations and analysis related to the valuation of our PSUs and the tables in the section of this Proxy Statement entitled "Potential Payments upon Termination or Change in Control"; (5) providing analyses related to the Company's long-term incentive structure; and (6) providing advice with respect to the Committee's analysis of director compensation, including competitive market data.
-For more information on the input Pay Governance provided to our fiscal year 2020 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process" on pages 49-50 of this Proxy Statement.
+With respect to fiscal year 2021 compensation determinations, Pay Governance specifically assisted in the following:

+- evaluating and recommending adjustments to our peer groups; - benchmarking and analyzing executive compensation levels and recommending pay strategies (but not necessarily specific pay levels) for 2021, including providing executive compensation insights and market; - performing initial and ongoing calculations related to the Performance Share Unit grants to our corporate officers, including tracking and reviewing calculations of Total Shareholder Return relative to peers; - assisting with the calculations of compensation information to be included in our Proxy Statement; - providing analyses related to the Company's long-term incentive structure and design compared to market practice; and - providing advice with respect to the Compensation Committee's analysis of director compensation, including competitive market data.

+For more information on the input Pay Governance provided to our fiscal year 2021 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements - Compensation Setting Process" on pages 45-46 of this Proxy Statement.

-Except as described above, in 2020 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
-Any significant Pay Governance fees outside of the normal scope of work are approved for payment by the Compensation Committee chair
+Except as described above, in 2021 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
+Any significant Pay Governance fees outside of the normal scope of work are approved for payment by the Compensation Committee chair.

-Pay Governance provided the Compensation Committee with a letter addressing the independence factors under NYSE listing rules, and in compliance with SEC and the NYSE disclosure requirements regarding the independence of compensation consultants, the Committee took that information into account in concluding that there was no conflict of interest.
+Pay Governance provided the Compensation Committee with a letter addressing the independence factors under NYSE listing rules, and in compliance with SEC and the NYSE disclosure requirements regarding the independence of compensation consultants, the Compensation Committee took that information into account in concluding that there was no conflict of interest.
 Based upon this and other relevant factors, the Compensation Committee has assessed the independence of Pay Governance and concluded that Pay Governance's work for the Compensation Committee does not raise any conflict of interest.